-Delays in shipping are commonplace and as a result, customers may incur a multitude of extra charges which they have not catered for.
+Delays in shipping are commonplace and as a result, customers may incur a multitude of extra charges that they have not catered for.
 One such extra charge is the Demurrage charge.

 - Consignee did not receive the documents in time for customs clearance

-- Documentation received by consignee is incorrect or insufficient
+- Documentation received by the consignee is incorrect or insufficient

-- Container has been stopped by customer, police or other authorities for inspection of the cargo which may take longer than expected
+- The container has been stopped by customers, police, or other authorities for inspection of the cargo which may take longer than expected

-- Consignee was unaware of the arrival of the cargo and was unable to do the customs clearance in time
+- The consignee was unaware of the arrival of the cargo and was unable to do the customs clearance in time

-- Consignee does not have the finances in order to clear the container in time
+- The consignee does not have the finances in order to clear the container in time

 - Dispute between shipper and consignee

 - Cargo received was not as per the sales order

 Although these reasons may not be attributed to one entity like the consignee or shipper, usually the onus of demurrage and settlement of the same falls upon the consignee.

 Demurrage is an avoidable cost but if not controlled, charges can soon overtake the price of the goods which will leave many consignees no option but to abandon the cargo.

 As a simple example, take a customer who imports 10×40’ containers of furniture, but the containers cannot be cleared due to the non-availability of correct documentation.

 Let’s say the shipping line’s demurrage charge is USD 120/40’/day for the first 10 days after the expiry of free days.

 If these containers stand for a period of say 7 days after the expiry of free days, these 10×40’ will incur a demurrage of US$ 120 x 10 x 7 = US$ 8400/- purely due to documentary delays.